kristinemlarson/gnssrefl/README.md

 If you are using the version from gitHub:

-* make a directory, cd into that directory, set up a virtual environment, a la python3 -m venv env, activate it
+* make a directory, cd into that directory, set up a virtual environment, a la python3 -m venv env
+* activate your virtual environment
 * git clone https://github.com/kristinemlarson/gnssrefl
 * pip install .

 If you use the PyPi version:

-* make a directory, cd into that directory, set up a virtual environment, activate it
+* make a directory, cd into that directory, set up a virtual environment
+* activate the virtual environment
 * pip install gnssrefl

 To use **only** python codes, you will need to be sure that your RINEX files are uncompressed (i.e.